thedeadman782004/serverless-ReqRes/README.md

 ```
 ##### Detailed Example

-In this example the minifer will add the db module to both the getTime and postData lambda functions
+In this example the minifier will add the db module to both the getTime and postData lambda functions
 File: /handlers.js
 ```javascript
 //db is scoped outside of the halder logic